Epsilon cell

+A schematic representation of various cell types within the pancreatic islet.

 Epsilon cells (ε-cells) are one of the five types of endocrine cells found in regions of the pancreas called Islets of Langerhans.
 Epsilon cells produce the hormone ghrelin that induces hunger.
 They were first discovered in mice.
 In humans, these cells compose less than 1% of all islet cells.
 They are connected by tight junctions that allow impermeability to water-soluble compounds.

 Discovery

 Researchers investigating pancreatic islets in mice compared normal mice pancreatic tissue during development to that of knockout mice.
 They found that a normal mouse pancreas includes a population of ghrelin-producing cells.
 Before further investigation took place, it was thought that Nkx2.2 and Pax4 genes promote cell differentiation of β-cells, but in their absence they instead form ε-cells.
 This was later confirmed by the findings that in the absence of both Nkx2.2 and Pax4 genes, β-cells fail to form and are replaced by ε-cells.
 Overall, the findings were that there is a population of ghrelin-producing ε-cells in the mouse pancreas, and that knockout of insulin-producing β-cells leads to an enormous amount of ε-cells.
 The cells are round or oval in shape and usually in the perimeter of the islets, sometimes with cytoplasmic extensions. ε-cells have also been proposed to be from a similar cell lineage to both α-cells and β-cells, but have been found to be more closely related to α-cells. ε-cells have been found in pancreas of Xenopus frogs, cat fish, and zebrafish among other animals.
 This suggests that this islet cell is evolutionarily conserved.
 A separate study used In situ hybridization for ghrelin mRNA and similarly concluded that there is a separate, previously unrecognised, islet cell population that are the ε-cells.
 Researchers are hopeful that their novel knowledge on ghrelin-producing ε-cells will aid in therapeutic treatment to block formation of ε-cells, which could potentially block a cellular cascade that could aid in treatment of Type II Diabetes.
 These islet cells are also being studied in pancreatic cancer, where it is hoped that they can act as markers to previously silent tumors.